Jyotiranjan767/ljRepo/README.md

+ SAJK
  This is not a repo this is a love that nobody would ever understand

+ this is my first change to you visually